-4.2.22.14.1 CONTRACTOR will conduct a review and submit a report in a format developed by the DEPARTMENT on a quarterly basis using the PDL compliance rate formula.
-For any period in which the CONTRACTOR fails to achieve a compliance rate of 95%, the CONTRACTOR shall also include:

-4.2.22.14.1.1 An additional analysis, at the PDL class level, indicating which PDL classes contributed to the failure to achieve the PDL compliance rate.
+- 4.2.22.14.1 CONTRACTOR will conduct a review and submit a report in a format developed by the DEPARTMENT on a quarterly basis using the PDL compliance rate formula.
+For any period in which the CONTRACTOR fails to achieve a compliance rate of 95%, the CONTRACTOR shall also include: - 4.2.22.14.1.1 An additional analysis, at the PDL class level, indicating which PDL classes contributed to the failure to achieve the PDL compliance rate. - 4.2.22.14.1.2 The criteria used to approve non-Preferred drugs in each of the classes that contributed to the failure to achieve the PDL compliance rate.

-- 4.2.22.14.1.2 The criteria used to approve non-Preferred drugs in each of the classes that contributed to the failure to achieve the PDL compliance rate. - 4.2.22.14.1.3 An attestation that the PDL was administered according to the Department's guidelines, or, if the CONTRACTOR failed to do so, a description of how the CONTRATOR deviated from the Department's guidelines. - 4.2.22.14.1.4 A description of any market factors, such as drug shortages or modifications to treatment guidelines, that contributed to the CONTRACTOR's failure to achieve the PDL compliance rate. - 4.2.22.14.2 Upon review of the CONTRACTOR's analysis for failure to achieve the PDL compliance target and after consideration of any mitigating factors included in analysis, the Department may implement a Corrective Action Plan (CAP) for failure to meet the PDL compliance rate. - 4.2.22.14.3 The Department will continue to evaluate and refine the monitoring for adherence and compliance to its PDL and reserves the right to update requirements to this adherence program with appropriate notice to the CONTRACTOR. - 4.2.22.15 Additional Covered Outpatient Drug Requirements - 4.2.22.15.1 The Contractor, in compliance with Section 1902(a)(85) of the Act and Section 1004 of the Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment for Patients and Communities Act, shall: - 4.2.22.15.1.1 Complete a review of antipsychotic agents for appropriateness for all children 18 and under including foster children based on approved indications and clinical guidelines; - 4.2.22.15.1.2 Implement prospective safety edits on subsequent fills of opioid prescriptions, as specified by the state, which may include edits to address days'

-supply, early refills, duplicate fills and quantity limitations for clinical appropriateness;

-- 4.2.22.15.1.3 Implement prospective safety edits on maximum daily morphine milligram equivalents (MME) on opioids prescriptions to limit the daily morphine milligram equivalent; - 4.2.22.15.1.4 Implement retrospective reviews on opioid prescriptions exceeding above limitations on an ongoing basis; - 4.2.22.15.1.5 Implement retrospective reviews on concurrent utilization of opioids and benzodiazepines as well as opioids and antipsychotics on an ongoing basis. - 4.2.23 Rehabilitative Therapies for Children-Non-Hospital Based
+- 4.2.22.14.1.3 An attestation that the PDL was administered according to the Department's guidelines, or, if the CONTRACTOR failed to do so, a description of how the CONTRATOR deviated from the Department's guidelines. - 4.2.22.14.1.4 A description of any market factors, such as drug shortages or modifications to treatment guidelines, that contributed to the CONTRACTOR's failure to achieve the PDL compliance rate. - 4.2.22.14.2 Upon review of the CONTRACTOR's analysis for failure to achieve the PDL compliance target and after consideration of any mitigating factors included in analysis, the Department may implement a Corrective Action Plan (CAP) for failure to meet the PDL compliance rate. - 4.2.22.14.3 The Department will continue to evaluate and refine the monitoring for adherence and compliance to its PDL and reserves the right to update requirements to this adherence program with appropriate notice to the CONTRACTOR. - 4.2.22.15 Additional Covered Outpatient Drug Requirements - 4.2.22.15.1 The Contractor, in compliance with Section 1902(a)(85) of the Act and Section 1004 of the Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment for Patients and Communities Act, shall: - 4.2.22.15.1.1 Complete a review of antipsychotic agents for appropriateness for all children eighteen (18) and under including foster children based on approved indications and clinical guidelines; - 4.2.22.15.1.2 Implement prospective safety edits on subsequent fills of opioid prescriptions, as specified by the state, which may include edits to address days' supply, early refills, duplicate fills and quantity limitations for clinical appropriateness; - 4.2.22.15.1.3 Implement prospective safety edits on maximum daily morphine milligram equivalents (MME) on opioids prescriptions to limit the daily morphine milligram equivalent; - 4.2.22.15.1.4 Implement retrospective reviews on opioid prescriptions exceeding above limitations on an ongoing basis; - 4.2.22.15.1.5 Implement retrospective reviews on concurrent utilization of opioids and benzodiazepines as well as opioids and antipsychotics on an ongoing basis. - 4.2.22.15.2 In accordance with CMS Final Rule CMS-2434-F and CFR 438.3(s), the Contractor shall: - 4.2.22.15.2.1 Assign and exclusively use unique Medicaid-specific Bank Identification Number (BIN) and Processor Control Number